njdca-dhcr/ui-email-builder-cms/README.md

 The following is adapted from [the docs](https://decapcms.org/docs/beta-features/#working-with-a-local-git-repository).

-1. Make sure `static/admin/config.yml` contains `local_backend: true` before any other configuration. **Note:** do not commit this change since turns off authentication
-2. Run `npx decap-server`
+1. Run `npx decap-server`
-3. In a different terminal pane or window run `npm run development`
+2. In a different terminal pane or window run `npm run development`

 Now any changes you publish in Decap CMS on your local machine will appear in your local repository.

+**Note:** `src/cms/cms.tsx` automatically initializes the application with an override that sets `local_backend: true`.
+This takes precedence over anything in `static/admin/config.yml`.

 ### Linting